cloudfoundry-attic/bosh-photon-cpi-release/README.md

-# bosh-esxcloud-cpi-release
+# bosh-photon-cpi-release

-A [BOSH](https://github.com/cloudfoundry/bosh) release for `bosh-esxcloud-cpi` written in Go.
+A [BOSH](https://github.com/cloudfoundry/bosh) release for `bosh-photon-cpi` written in Go.

 ### Example environment

-`bosh-esxcloud-cpi` release can be deployed with any BOSH Director just like any other BOSH release.
+`bosh-photon-cpi` release can be deployed with any BOSH Director just like any other BOSH release.

 1. Install Vagrant dependencies